 1. KEEP IT POSITIVE

 If your friend has decided to quit smoking, that’s a big deal but it might be scary for them.
+If you want to help a friend to quit smoking, you should stay positive.
 When you’re chatting, this isn’t the time to mention lung cancer and wrinkles.
 Instead, be encouraging.

 Don’t say: “You better quit or you’ll get cancer.”